AnonShield/AnonLFI2.0/README.md

 - `--lang <code>`: Sets the document's language (e.g., `en`, `pt`).
 Default: `en`.
 - `--preserve-entities <TYPES>`: A comma-separated list of entity types to *not* anonymize (e.g., `"LOCATION,HOSTNAME"`).
 - `--allow-list <TERMS>`: A comma-separated list of terms to ignore.
 - `--slug-length <NUM>`: Sets the character length of the hash displayed in the slug (1-64).
-If not set, the full hash is used.
+Defaults to 64 (the full hash) if not specified.
 - `--list-entities`: Lists all supported entity types and exits.
 - `--list-languages`: Lists all supported languages and exits.